thomastrapp/inotify-hide/README.md

     make

   If all goes well there's now a binary called `inotify-hide` in the current directory.

+  There's also a build script in `scripts/build.sh`, that creates a debug, release and a scan-build (clang static analyzer).
+Use it a your own risk.